De novo gene birth: General Features

 Recently emerged de novo genes differ from established genes in a number of ways.
-Across a broad range of species, young and/or taxonomically restricted genes have been reported to be shorter in length than established genes, to evolve more rapidly, and to be less expressed.
+Across a broad range of species, young and/or taxonomically restricted genes have been reported to be shorter in length than established genes, more positively charged, faster evolving, and to be less expressed.
 Although these trends could be a result of homology detection bias, a reanalysis of several studies that accounted for this bias found that the qualitative conclusions reached were unaffected.
 Another feature includes the tendency for young genes to have their hydrophobic amino acids more clustered near one another along the primary sequence.

 The expression of young genes has also been found to be more tissue- or condition-specific than that of established genes.
 In particular, relatively high expression of de novo genes was observed in male reproductive tissues in Drosophila, stickleback, mice, and humans, and, in the human brain.
 In animals with adaptive immune systems, higher expression in the brain and testes may be a function of the immune-privileged nature of these tissues.
 An analysis in mice found specific expression of intergenic transcripts in the thymus and spleen (in addition to the brain and testes).
 It has been proposed that in vertebrates de novo transcripts must first be expressed in tissues lacking immune cells before they can be expressed in tissues that have immune surveillance.

+Evolutionary rate

+For sequence evolution, dN/dS analysis studies often indicate that de novo genes evolve at a higher rate compared to other genes.
+For expression evolution and structural evolution, quantitative studies across different evolutionary ages or phylostratigraphic branches are very few.